metabase/metabase/docs/embedding/full-app-embedding.md

 If you set this environment variable to "None", you must use HTTPS in Metabase to prevent browsers from rejecting the request.
 For more information, see MDN's documentation on [SameSite cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite).

-Note that the `SameSite = None` modifier is incompatible with most Safari and iOS browsers (including any browser that runs on iOS, such as Chrome on iOS).
+Note that `SameSite=None` is incompatible with most Safari and iOS browser versions (including any browser that runs on iOS, such as Chrome on iOS).

 ## Securing full-app embeds